QFPay/docs/docs/03-online-shop/04-qfpay-recurring-payment.md

 ### Manaul charge a subscription transaction

-Use API to charge a subscription immediately and the behavior is same as an auto recurrent payment.
+Use API to charge a subscription immediately for a failed order.

 **Endpoint** : `/subscription/v1/charge`